-The productivity value estimated using the assumptions in Table 14 (5.2; see Table 15), falls within the range (4-6) NMFS researchers have used for natural origin stream-type and ocean-type Chinook salmon populations in the U.S. and Canada when spawner-recruit data are unavailable (Liermann et al. 2010).
+The productivity value estimated using the assumptions in Table 13 (5.2; see Table 14), falls within the range (4-6) NMFS researchers have used for natural origin stream-type and ocean-type Chinook salmon populations in the U.S. and Canada when spawner-recruit data are unavailable (Liermann et al. 2010).

-9 See Table 7 for all life stage survival assumptions.
+&lt;sup>10 See Table 7 for all life stage survival assumptions.

-These numbers were developed by running a population model that included varying ocean survival rates based on the Pacific Decadal Oscillation (PDO) over a 100-year period.
+&lt;sup>11 These numbers were developed by running a population model that included varying ocean survival rates based on the Pacific Decadal Oscillation (PDO) over a 100-year period.
 Results are reflective of a population that is locally adapted to the San Joaquin River Restoration Area.